-- If you're ascending and clouds or fog start rolling in, turn around and head back to Paradise.
-If that's not possible, stop moving and wait for better weather. - · Without a compass, map, and altimeter, it is extremely difficult to find your way to the trailhead in a whiteout.
-Carry these items and know how to use them! - · Do not attempt to descend from Camp Muir in poor weather.
-Do not descend on skis or a snowboard in limited visibility - you could become quickly lost! - When hiking to Camp Muir, be sure to carry emergency bivouac gear so that you can spend the night out if you have to. - · While it may be disappointing to abandon your hike to Camp Muir, remember that the snowfield will be there for you next time, in better weather. - · Hike only on trails or snow to protect fragile alpine vegetation.
+- · If you're ascending and clouds or fog start rolling in, turn around and head back to Paradise.
+If that's not possible, stop moving and wait for better weather. - extremely difficult to find your way to the trailhead in a whiteout.
+Carry these items and - · Do not attempt to descend from Camp Muir in poor weather.
+Do not descend on skis or a snowboard in limited visibility - you could become quickly lost! - When hiking to Camp Muir, be sure to carry emergency bivouac gear so that you can spend the night out if you have to. - · Hike only on trails or snow to protect fragile alpine vegetation.